 The Perth metropolitan area has a reliable and inexpensive public transport network that makes navigating the city simple and efficient.
-This network is made up of buses, trains and ferries, though the ferry system is limited and isn't commonly used by expats.
+This network is made up of buses, trains and ferries, though the ferry system is limited and isn't commonly used by commuters.

-Because the public transportation network is not as extensive as those encountered in larger Australian cities such as Sydney and Melbourne, most expats find it is worth investing in a car to make getting around in Perth a bit easier.
+Because the public transportation network is not as extensive as those in larger Australian cities such as Sydney and Melbourne, most expats find it is worth investing in a car to make getting around in Perth a bit easier.

 Public transport in Perth

 The public transport network in Perth is run by Transperth and uses an integrated ticket system.
-The Transperth network is divided into zones – passengers wishing to use the network buy a ticket valid for a certain number of zones.
-The ticket can then be used on any bus, train or ferry (or any combination of the three) to travel within the selected number of zones.
+The Transperth network is divided into zones, and passengers buy tickets that are valid for a certain number of zones.
+The tickets can be used on any bus, train or ferry (or any combination of the three) to travel within the selected number of zones.
 There is a time limit for these tickets, depending on how many zones are crossed.

 Commuters also have the option of purchasing a SmartRider card, which automatically calculates the fare and deducts it from preloaded credit.
 SmartRider cards are the best option for regular commuters, as they offer a generous discount compared to cash fares.

 Perth has an excellent rail network that caters for those living in outlying suburbs as well as those in the city.
 All trains stop at the central Perth railway station in the city centre on their way to or from the surrounding suburban stations.
 Train services are frequent, but during peak hours the stations can get crowded.
 SmartRider holders can travel for free on trains within the Free Transit Zone, but travellers without SmartRider cards will have to pay a fee.